We are partnering with True Leaf Market Garden Cover Crop Seeds in our garden, and you are going to learn the benefits of using cover crop seeds.

 Using cover crop seeds will help the soil and reduce the erosion in our garden.

-This is a great benefit and one we recommend home gardeners to use and this includes raised garden beds!
+Crop seeds are a great benefit and one we recommend home gardeners to use this, including raised garden beds!

 After you finish your garden season, plant some cover crops to help nourish the soil.

 We have worked and weeded and have started to get the ground ready.
 The photo above is where we have planted our cover seeds.